 If you prefer, you can apply to study this course as:

-- a part-time master's - study the same course content over 2 or more years
+a part-time master's - study the same course content over 2-5 years

 Your modules and fees may vary if you choose a different study option.

-Your course leader is Paul Smith, Professor of Official Statistics.
-He is a member of the Royal Statistical Society, and has a special interest in sampling and estimation methods in government surveys.
-Read Professor Smith’s staff profile to find out more about his work.
+Your course leader is Jakub Bijak, Professor of Statistical Demography.
+He has over 20 years of work experience both in academia and international civil service, and has a special interest in migration modelling, population forecasting and demographic uncertainty.
+Read Professor Bijak’s staff profile to find out more about his work.

 This course is based at Highfield.

 This qualification is awarded by the University of Southampton.

 The Course Description Document details your course overview, your course structure and how your course is taught and assessed.